What is Intelligent Automation

 Metrics

 First, determine the value metrics.
-These numbers will help to demonstrate the value your digital transformation will bring to your organization.
+These numbers will help to demonstrate the value your intelligent automation journey will bring to your organization.
 Identifying this information is not only helpful in a business case, but it’s a key dataset you’ll need as you implement your strategy and begin to measure results.
 Factors to cover may include:

 Digital Roadmap